javaswapdevelpment/java-document/tokenomics/salt.md

 **Deflationary Mechanics:**

-- Farms & pools will get corresponding SALT depending on the multiplier shown on the top right corner;
+- Farms & Pools will get SALT depending on the multiplier shown on the top right corner;
 - ~9.09% will be sent to the developer's address for further development of the platform;
 - As soon as the lottery is implemented, 20% of the pot will be burned.